 What to Know About Seat Belts

-As children grow, they will age out of their car seats.
+As children grow, they will age out of their car seats (usually at 10 – 12 years old).
 Children who are approximately 4’9” and weigh 100 pounds may use the vehicle’s shoulder and lap belt without a booster seat, but only if the belt fits properly.
 The belt must fit with the lap portion snug and low on the hips of the child.

 The shoulder belt must cross directly in the center of the chest and the shoulder.
 If the belt doesn’t fit the child correctly and rest on their body in these locations, then it will not be able to protect them in an accident.